 Teaching assistantships are provided from the general MIT teaching funds and are administered by the Department through the Graduate Officer.
 All graduate students are expected to TA one term within the Department. (the details for openings and selection are announced via email each semester).

-In academic year 2020-2021 stipends for assistantships are $3615 per month for PHD students and $3271 for MSCEP students.
-The Department will also pay individual health coverage for 12 months.
+In academic year 2021-2022, stipends for assistantships are $3750 per month for PhD students and $3394 for MSCEP students.
+The Department will also cover the cost of the MIT Student Extended Insurance Plan.
 Outside support sometimes exceeds the internal support level.
 If it does not, then it is supplemented up to the full internal support level.

 For more information, visit the MIT Student Financial Service resources.